 General Philosophy.
 The Compensation Committee determines and approves the compensation of the Company's NEOs and guides the Company's overall philosophy towards the compensation of its employees.
 The Compensation Committee believes that the compensation of the Company's NEOs should be both competitive and based on individual and Company performance.
 The Compensation Committee believes that the compensation of the NEOs should reflect their success as a management team in attaining certain operational goals, which leads to the success of the Company and serves the best interests of its stockholders.
 The Compensation Committee consults with executive management regarding both executive and non-executive employee compensation plans and programs, including administering the Company's equity incentive plan.
-The Company did not consult with an outside advisor or compensation consultant regarding 2017 compensation.
-The Company retained, at the direction of the Compensation Committee, Willis Towers Watson in 2017 as its independent outside compensation consultant to provide an independent analysis and recommendation concerning the 2018 long-term executive compensation plan as further discussed in "2018 Changes to Executive Compensation" below.
+The Company retained, at the direction of the Compensation Committee, Willis Towers Watson in 2017 as its independent outside compensation plan as further discussed below.
 Willis Towers Watson did not provide any additional services to the Compensation Committee and did not provide any services to the Company other than those it provided to the Compensation Committee.
 The sole role of Willis Towers Watson was to advise the Compensation Committee with respect to the 2018 long-term executive compensation plan.
 The ultimate determination of total compensation and the elements that comprise total compensation for our NEOs is made solely by our Compensation Committee.

 Objectives of the Compensation Program.
 The primary objective of the Company's compensation program is to attract and retain highly qualified executives by providing competitive Base Salaries and meaningful Cash Bonus and Equity Compensation.
-In addition, the compensation program is structured to hold the NEOs accountable for the performance of the Company by tying the substantial majority of their annual Cash Bonus to performance targets.
-The compensation program is also designed to promote an ownership mentality among executives.
+In addition, the compensation program is structured to hold the NEOs accountable for the performance of the Company by tying the substantial majority of their annual Cash Bonus and a substantial portion of their Equity Compensation to performance targets.
+The compensation program is also designed to promote an ownership mentality among the NEOs.
 The Compensation Committee recognizes that the interests of stockholders are best served by giving our NEOs the opportunity to participate in the appreciation of the Company's Common Stock.
-In October 2005, the Board established stock ownership guidelines for each of the executive officer positions and directors.
-Under these guidelines, all of the executive officers and directors are required to own a minimum amount of the Company's Common Stock within four years from their first appointment as an executive officer or director, valued at the time of purchase, and to maintain this minimum amount throughout their tenure as an executive officer or member of the Board.
-Such ownership guidelines are as follows: five times the Base Salary for the CEO; three times the Base Salary for each of the other executive officers; and three times the annual retainer for each Board member.
-In March 2013, the Board approved a revision to the established stock ownership guidelines to exclude from the computation any stock pledged or hedged by a director or executive officer.
-Each of the NEOs and Board members currently own shares of Common Stock that exceed the minimum established guidelines.
+The Board has established stock ownership guidelines for each of the NEO positions and directors.
+Under these guidelines, all of the NEOs and directors are required to own a minimum amount of the Company's Common Stock within four years from their first appointment as an NEO or director, valued at the time of purchase, and to maintain this minimum amount throughout their tenure as a NEO or member of the Board.
+Such ownership guidelines are as follows: five times the Base Salary for the CEO; three times the Base Salary for each of the other NEOs; and three times the annual retainer for each Board member.
+Furthermore, any stock pledged by a director or NEO is excluded from the computation.
+Hedges by directors and NEOs are prohibited by our policy.
+Each of the directors and NEOs currently own shares of Common Stock that exceed the minimum established guidelines.

-The following table shows the value of shares of Common Stock of the Company, including shares upon exercise of options, beneficially owned as of the Record Date by each of the NEOs as a multiple of their 2017 base salary.
+The following table shows the value of shares of Common Stock of the Company, including shares upon exercise of options, beneficially owned as of February 20, 2019 (the "Record Date") by each of the NEOs as a multiple of their 2018 base salary.